forem/forem/docs/frontend/accessibility.md

 # Accessibility

-To make Forem the most inclusive community platform around,accessibility should be considered to enable people with disabilities to create and consume content.
+To make Forem the most inclusive community platform around, accessibility should be considered to enable people with disabilities to create and consume content.

 ## The Basics